GeneralWadaling/DeCiv/README.md

 Please contact me through Github or Discord if you find bugs or have suggestions!

 This is a total conversion.
-Disable all other mods when playing for the smoothest experience.
+Please disable all other mods when playing for the smoothest experience.

 You are free to use any assets from this mod; please provide credit to me if you do.
 Thanks :)